September 26, 2023

 Starts & ends: Salford (near Chipping Norton)

-A scenic woodland route, which takes you through Longridge Wood, High Wood, Catswood, and Snow’s Farm Nature Reserve.Â
+A stone’s throw from the landscape depicted by Laurie Lee in Cider with Rosie, this walk is a s scenic woodland route, taking you through Longridge Wood, High Wood, Catswood, and Snow’s Farm Nature Reserve.

 The signage and phone signal isn’t great among the trees, so we recommend downloading the route before you go.